ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 without modification.
 It may also be useful in offering some additional protection to existing VM workloads with minimal modification (but be careful!).

-To support this model, we provide a new command line utility.
+To support this model, we provide a new command line utility called cf-osutility.
 The utility has two functions:

     First, it uses the CF framework to authenticate the VM, generate OS wide keys and obtain certificates that allow mutually authenticated, encrypted and integrity protected channels between two VM's in the same "security domain" (i.e.-VM's with trusted measurements certified by the certifier service).
 The trust model is based on the whole VM measurement (including configuration information, and in-OS policy).

     Second, it offers protected storage for these and other important keys.
 For example, a program might request access to the VM authentication keys from this utility to open secure channels.

-A very simple, but important, application is to maintain CF-protected keys that the OS uses to ensure OS properties.
+A very simple, but important, application of the utility, is to maintain CF-protected keys that the OS uses to ensure OS properties.
 For example, at startup, the OS could generate keys that are used to provide integrity and or confidentiality properties for storage (e.g.-dmverity or dmcrypt protected devices).
 In this case, the OS generates them for initialization on first use but protects them between activations using storage protected by the CF.  In this case, the utility simply returns unencrypted versions of these keys.
 The VM itself can actually be in multiple policy domains (identified by a policy key just as for apps in the foregoing model).
 Protected items associated with a policy domain should use independant secure stores.
 These stores are managed using an (CF-encrypted) table of keys and sensitive material under a key-storage model, called cryptstore under the utility.

 Typically, cryptstore will be used to store:
   1. Symmetric keys (as for dmverify or dmcrypt or other storage deveices).
   2. Private keys used as trust anchors (whose public keys have been "certified" using the CF just as with applications.
 SSH and TLS keys are common here.
-  3. Cerificates and Certificate chains (for things like SSH and TLS) that are needed by applications or OS wide.
+  3. Cerificates and certificate chains (for things like SSH and TLS) that are needed by applications or OS wide.

 The cryptstore is very simple.
-Each entry consists of a tag (like tha name of the key) which can be used to locate the right entry, a type, which is the format of the binary string in the entry value and a version which can be used for keys which are subsequently rotated with newly generated keys.
+Each entry consists of a tag that is used to locate the desired entry, a type, which is the format of the binary string in the entry value and a version which can be used for keys which are subsequently rotated with newly generated keys.
 The type usually indicates type of the serialized protobuf in the value although there are other types like X509-certificate which is just the DER encoded X509 certificate.

-In the first version, the OS calls the utility and the utility either does initialization, adds a new key or certificate to the store or retrieves and returns (in a file) the unencrypted object that was stored. cryptstore is encrypted with a key protected by seal and must be decrypted for use.

 Note that since the OS policy and associated stores are critical to the security model, they are included (using virtee) in the OS measurement.